getify/Functional-Light-JS/manuscript/ch7.md

 Here's some selections from a part of that post:

 > What does isomorphic mean?
-Well, we could talk about it in mathematic terms, or sociology, or biology.
+Well, we could talk about it in mathematical terms, or sociology, or biology.
 The general notion of isomorphism is that you have two things which are similar in structure but not the same.
 >
 > In all those usages, isomorphism is differentiated from equality in this way: two values are equal if they’re exactly identical in all ways, but they are isomorphic if they are represented differently but still have a 1-to-1, bi-directional mapping relationship.
 >